Parking & Maps

 Fines may be paid at Student Services in Seidlin Hall, from 9 a.m. to 4 p.m.Pay Fines Online

 Parking permits may be revoked at any time for repeated violation of these regulations or for the reckless operation of a motor vehicle which endangers life or property.
 You will also be placed on a tow list which will be done at your expense.
 The registration fee will not be refunded.
-Seven or more tickets will result in the loss of parking privileges for the remainder of the semester.
+10 or more parking citations will result in the loss of parking privileges for the remainder of the semester.
 The vehicle will need to be registered the following semester if the owner wishes to keep the vehicle on campus.

 Repeated failure to abide by traffic regulations is reflective of a behavioral pattern inconsistent with acceptable citizenship standards at Alfred University.
-In extreme cases, the Student Affairs staff can initiate disciplinary action against the chronic offender through normal disciplinary channels.
+In extreme cases, the Student Experience staff can initiate disciplinary action against the chronic offender through normal disciplinary channels.

 All vehicles, including automobiles, truck, motorcycles, and other licensed vehicles to be operated or parked on University property, must be registered immediately upon bringing it to campus with the Office of Public Safety in the Physical Plant Building.

 Please note that having a permit DOES NOT guarantee a parking spot.

 Student vehicle registration is $99.05 for the first vehicle, and $75.05 for each additional vehicle registered, with a limit of two.
 A $5.95 permit fulfillment fee also applies to all permits.
 There will be no refunds issued after the first full week of classes.
 Each registered vehicle will be issued a decal that must be applied to the inside of lower left hand corner of the left passenger window.